Chop8828/dylan-thai.github.io/README.md

 Welcome to my personal portfolio!
 I’m a first-year scholar MSECE student at San Francisco State University

 ## About Me
-I have experience in DSP, embedded C, Arduino, and more
+Motivated graduate student with a foundation in C, Java, MATLAB programming, and experience in embedded systems.
+Seeking opportunities to further develop expertise in hardware development and circuit system design.

 ## Skills
 - Arduino